urwrstkn8mare/galaxy-integration-steam/README.md

 GOG Galaxy 2.0 Community integration for Steam.

+This is a fork of the repository from FriendsOfGalaxy, intended to continue development until they resume their work.

+**This is unofficial and purely maintained by fans!**

 ## Installation

-*The latest release should be available for download via the "Connect" button in Galaxy*
+*~~The latest release should be available for download via the "Connect" button in Galaxy~~*

 ### To install a custom build:
 * make sure Galaxy is closed